Claymore (manga): Video game

+Live-action TV series

+In March 2025, a live-action television series adaptation was announced to be in development with CBS Studios, Propagate Content, Masi Oka, and Shueisha producing.

 Reception

 In his review of volume 7, Carlo Santos of Anime News Network says about Clare's action scenes that "Clare's fights are nothing short of eye-popping, with page layouts designed for maximum dramatic effect".
 About the drama, he says that "even the occasional attempts at drama feel oddly distant".
 About the part in the story where Raki and Clare are separated, he states that it is more like "leave now because that's the obvious next step in the plot".
 The art of volume 7 is rated A, story C+, and overall B.

 Theron Martin, also of Anime News Network, says in his review of volume 14 that "the series has lost some of its luster, and it seems like less and less is actually happening with each volume".
 About the action scenes, he says that "the actual fights lack some of the dynamism seen in earlier volumes".
 As for the art, he states that "as has been true in the past, Yagi's artistry lacks for nothing".
 He rates the art A− in his reviews for volume eleven, twelve and fourteen.
 However, in his review of volume sixteen, Theron Marton says that "Yagi is back on track", and that "he provides a good mix of old friends popping back up, new allies, startling revelations, dire threats, and of course good-ol' beatdown action, in the process returning the series to arguably its strongest level since volume 12".

 Theron Martin also gave his thoughts on the first five episodes of the anime.
 He stated that "while not without some flaws, the first five episodes generally get the series off to a strong start, practically assuring that Funimation has a solid hit on their hands".
 The rating he gave for the anime is: story A−, animation B+, art A−, music A, and overall A−.
 In ICv2's list of "Top 50 Manga—Summer 2008", which subjectively ranks manga based on sales and perceived popularity, Claymore placed 42nd.

 On release, Weekly Famitsu scored Gingan no Majo a 21 out of 40.